markclements/website/storing_energy.md

 the ATP synthase acts as an ATPase and a pump that can move H^+^s against its concentration gradient.

-  --
-  --
+<embed width="420" height="345" src="http://www.youtube.com/v/J8lhPt6V-yM" type="application/x-shockwave-flash"> </embed>

+*Movie: Watch synthase in action!*

 As H+s move through the ATP synthase, the molecule rotates, this rotation “forces” ADP + Pi together to form ATP.

+<embed width="420" height="345" src="http://www.youtube.com/v/a39W-XFPB8E" type="application/x-shockwave-flash"> </embed>

-This is a higher magnification view of the process, where you can see ADP and Pi binding, ATP formation, and then release.
+This (above) is a higher magnification view of the process, where you can see ADP and Pi binding, ATP formation, and then release.

 * * * * *

-  --
-  --

 **Back to electrons:** So where do the electrons end up?
 They have to go somewhere!